Table of Contents

 Does mental illness count as a disability?

 A mental illness can be considered a disability by the SSA, and you may qualify for Social Security disability benefits.

 The Social Security Administration created the Blue Book as a guideline for which medical condition qualifies someone for disability benefits.

-Section 12 of Blue Book talks about mental disorders, highlighting which mental disorder type can qualify for benefits and the circumstances of qualification.
-The book covers nine categories of mental disorders, which includes:
+Section 12 of Blue Book talks about mental disorders, highlighting which mental disorder type can qualify for Social Security benefits and the circumstances of qualification.
+The book covers nine categories of mental disorders, which include:

 Each disorder type is evaluated based on its disorder.
 To qualify for benefits based on that condition, you must demonstrate that you meet these criteria.

 Irrespective of the mental disorder you’re dealing with, you must show that you’re receiving and responding to treatment.

 It’s critical to continue with your treatment as you process the Social Security disability benefits application.